Asti7/io_utility/README.md

 sudo cp myio.h /usr/local/include/myio.h
 ```

-Now your libraryisinstalled.
-Here’showtouseit:addtheline:#include <myio.h>atthetopofanysourcefilethatrequires your library functions, and when you compile a program that requires this library, add the -lmyio argument (with a lowercase letter L) to the end of your gcc command, to tell gcc to link the final executable to your library.
+Now your library is installed.
+Here’s how to use it: addtheline : #include <myio.h> at the top of any source file that requires your library functions, and when you compile a program that requires this library, add the -lmyio argument (with a lowercase letter L) to the end of your gcc command, to tell gcc to link the final executable to your library.
 Have fun!